-I would like to take this time to take you through our journey in the Yeti-verse, which I believe would be beneficial for someone who is aiming for the stars.
-This can be for anyone from business owners, entrepreneurs, marketers, designers to everyone else in between and outside. ✨
+I would like to take this time to take you through our journey in the Yeti-verse, which I believe will be beneficial for someone who is aiming for the stars.
+This can be for anyone: from business owners, entrepreneurs, marketers, designers to everyone else in between and outside. ✨

 A look behind the scenes in 2021

-The thing that we fully control is the experience and the flow, from receiving the briefing until the final delivery of the request.
-You can read more about what we have done to make sure our processes are as streamlined as possible over here:
+The thing that we van fully control is the experience and the flow, from receiving the briefing until final delivery.
+You can read more about what we have done to make our processes as streamlined as possible over here:

 What we hold dearest

-Creating and shaping a company goes with a lot of planning, as well as upholding your values.
+Creating and shaping a company goes with a lot of planning and upholding your values.

 I want to underline the importance of this for every reader.
 In our case, we differentiated between the vision for clients and for our staff.